 The short answer is that nursery rhymes and poems matter very much.

-So why are nursery rhymes still important in 2020?
+So why are nursery rhymes still important?

 Poems, nursery rhymes and songs matter because they are the building blocks of early literacy.

 The rhyme and rhythm babies and young children hear in nursery rhymes and poems help them develop an ear for the language they are learning to speak and we know that this is an important prerequisite for learning to read later on.

 This ear for language – being able to tune in to the sounds and rhythms of spoken language – is called phonological awareness and many studies over the years have confirmed that it’s a critical skill for learning to read.

 In fact, phonological awareness at the age of four is known to be an important and reliable predictor of a child’s later reading ability and nursery rhymes are great stimulators of phonological awareness.